-Over the last two years Michael has appeared as soloist with the Philharmonia, Royal Philharmonic, Bournemouth Symphony, City of London Sinfonia, Barbican Young (conducted by Edward Gardner), City of London Sinfonia, Munich Chamber and English Chamber Orchestras performing concertos by Dvořák, Elgar, Haydn, Walton and Shostakovich.
-Other solo appearances include the Munich Chamber Orchestra and London Mozart Players, and in 2013 he performed Prokofiev’s Sinfonia Concertante at the Barbican conducted by Gianandrea Noseda.
+As a soloist Michael has appeared with the Philharmonia, Royal Philharmonic, Bournemouth Symphony, CBSO Youth Orchestra, City of London Sinfonia, Barbican Young (conducted by Edward Gardner), City of London Sinfonia, Munich Chamber and English Chamber Orchestras performing concertos by Barber, Dvořák, Elgar, Haydn, Walton and Shostakovich.
+In 2013 he performed Prokofiev’s Sinfonia Concertante at the Barbican conducted by Gianandrea Noseda.

 During his studies Michael won numerous prizes and awards including 2nd Prize in the 2012 International Brahms Competition in Austria and 1st Prize in the 2011 International Suggia Competition in Porto which led to the use of Guilhermina Suggia’s Montagnana cello.